Manus69/computer69_rewrite/Readme.md

 #### "%" remainder after integer division;
 #### "^" exponentiation (rhs must be in **N**);
 #### "!" factorial (operand must be in **N**);
-#### When a numeric symbol precedes a symbolic constant, variable name or function name,
+#### When a number precedes a symbolic constant, variable name or function name,
 #### multiplication symbol can be omitted:
     x = 2e
     x = 1